 It has low running costs in terms of fuel and road tax.
 The 1.2-litre entry-level petrol engine is one of the smallest and doesn’t offer much in terms of performance, but it is cheap to fill up!

-The Clio sits in insurance groups 7-12 depending on the spec you choose, which is a little higher than some others on this list.
-The entry level Expressions trim is a good choice for new drivers.
+The Clio sits in low insurance groups depending on the spec you choose, which is a little higher than some others on this list.
+The entry-level Expressions trim is a good choice for new drivers.
 It also features on our list of the most fuel-efficient cars too!

-Ok, so when you think of Polo you might also think ‘sensible’ and ‘boring’, however the new and updated Polo looks almost like a Golf, with a much sportier look and feel to it.
+Ok, so when you think of Polo you might also think ‘sensible’ and ‘boring’, however, the new, sixth-generation Polo looks almost like a Golf, with a much sportier look and feel to it.

-VW are known for creating quality cars and the Polo is no exception.
+Volkswagen is known for creating quality cars and the Polo is no exception.
 It looks great from the outside and the cabin is really nice.
-Opt for the 1.0-litre petrol for a really economical car – it emits only 108g/km of co2 which gives it an annual tax rate of £140.
+Opt for the 1.0-litre petrol for a really economical car with low running costs.

-Insuring a Polo is also cheap with it falling into groups 6-10 depending on the spec and model you choose, making it ideal for new drivers.
-Also, due to it’s reasonable price tag getting a used VW on finance is really simple too.
+Insuring a Polo is also cheap with it falling into low groups depending on the spec and model you choose, making it ideal for new drivers.
+Also, due to its reasonable price tag getting a used VW on finance is really simple too.

 One of the most popular cars amongst the younger demographic and best cars for new drivers is the Vauxhall Corsa, one of the UK’s top sellers for the best part of two decades.

 The Corsa has a decent 1.0-litre petrol engine which is cheap to run and the size of it makes it perfect for new drivers.
 The Corsa starts in insurance group 2 and works its way up into the teen groups the more powerful engine you opt for.

-There’s tons of them about which means if you need a part repaired or replaced there’s an abundance of them, so it won’t cost you a fortune.
+There are tons of them which means if you need a part repaired or replaced there’s an abundance of them, so it won’t cost you a fortune.
 The high volume of these cars also means finding a great deal when buying one secondhand is really easy.
 Find out more about buying a used Vauxhall.

 4. Ford Fiesta